sahurtado88/learn/interview qs/monitoring.md

 Show the interaction of micorservices to fulfil a request

+#  log rotation and retention?

+Answer: Log rotation involves regularly archiving old log files to prevent them from consuming excessive disk space.
+Log retention policies define how long logs should be kept before they are deleted.
+Implementing these typically involves configuring logging tools (like Logrotate) to automatically handle these tasks based on specified criteria.

+# between monitoring vs  observability?

+Monitoring is about collecting and analyzing predefined metrics and logs to ensure system health.
+Observability is broader, focusing on understanding the internal state of the system through its outputs, enabling more dynamic and proactive insights.

+# 17. What are some best practices for logging?

+Ensure logs are structured, use appropriate log levels (e.g., INFO, WARN, ERROR), avoid logging sensitive information, and implement log rotation and retention policies.

-1. What is monitoring?
+# 1. What is monitoring?

 Monitoring is the regular observation and recording of activities taking place in a project or system.
 It involves collecting data on various metrics to ensure the system operates correctly.

-2. What is observability?
+# 2. What is observability?

 Observability refers to the capability of the system to allow insight into its internal state based on the outputs (logs, metrics, and traces) it produces.

-3. What are the primary components of observability?
+# 3. What are the primary components of observability?

 The primary components are logs, metrics, and traces.

-4. What is the difference between monitoring and observability?

-Monitoring is about collecting and analyzing predefined metrics and logs to ensure system health.
-Observability is broader, focusing on understanding the internal state of the system through its outputs, enabling more dynamic and proactive insights.

-5. What are metrics in monitoring?
+# 5. What are metrics in monitoring?

 Metrics are quantitative data points collected over time to measure the performance of a system, such as CPU usage, memory usage, and request rates.

-6. What are logs in monitoring?
+# 6. What are logs in monitoring?

 Logs are records of discrete events that happen over time within a system.
 They provide detailed information about system behavior and errors.

-7. How do you differentiate between structured and unstructured logs?
+# 7. How do you differentiate between structured and unstructured logs?

 Structured logs are logs with a consistent and predictable format, often in JSON.
 Unstructured logs are free-form and can vary in format, making them harder to parse and analyze.

-8. What is a service-level agreement (SLA)?
+# 8. What is a service-level agreement (SLA)?

 An SLA is a contract between a service provider and a customer that defines the level of service expected, including uptime, performance benchmarks, and issue resolution times.

-9. What is distributed tracing?
+# 9. What is distributed tracing?

 Distributed tracing is a method used to monitor applications built on a microservices architecture.
 It tracks requests as they move through various services, helping to identify where failures or performance bottlenecks occur.

-10. How does a trace differ from a log?
+# 10. How does a trace differ from a log?

 A trace provides a sequence of events or spans that track the lifecycle of a request as it traverses multiple services.
 Logs are discrete events recorded in a system.

-11. What is a span in distributed tracing?
+# 11. What is a span in distributed tracing?

 A span represents a single operation within a trace, including metadata such as start time, duration, and any associated tags or annotations.

-12. What are some popular monitoring tools?
+# 12. What are some popular monitoring tools?

 Prometheus, Grafana, Nagios, Zabbix, and Datadog are popular monitoring tools.

-13. What are some popular observability tools?
+# 13. What are some popular observability tools?

 Jaeger, Zipkin, New Relic, Splunk, and Elastic Stack (ELK) are popular observability tools.